Solar Screens for storm doors, how do they install?

 Solar screen inset into a storm door.

-Not all storm doors are made to allow for a full-size solar screen to fit into it like this one.
+Not all storm doors allow for a full-size solar screen to fit into it like this one.
 If you have a storm door that you are looking to put a solar screen on, and you have an existing bug screen that is full size, meaning that your existing window screen made for bugs is the entire height and width of that opening.
-Your storm door may come with a full sixed bug screen and if it does, then you may be able to use a full-size solar screen.
+Your storm door may come with a full sized bug screen and if it does, then you may be able to use a full-size solar screen.
 If you have a bug screen that’s only half the size, then we can not insert a full-size solar screen.
 We would need to surface mount the full-size solar screen.

 These are pictures showing solar screens surface mounted to storm doors.